Prince Constantin of Liechtenstein: Other activities

 Prince Constantin and his family attended the annual Liechtenstein National Day.
-Prince Constantin is a patron of Football Is More Foundation and attended the annual Football Is More Conferences.
-In May 2014, Prince Constantin visited The Lower Austrian Forest Youth Games which held in Sparbach Nature Park, the oldest nature park in Austria owned by the Liechtenstein princely family.
-There, he met sixth grade students and praises the games as to "see nature as an overall view".
+Prince Constantin was a patron of the Football Is More Foundation and attended the annual Football Is More Conferences.
+In May 2014, Prince Constantin visited The Lower Austrian Forest Youth Games which were held in Sparbach Nature Park, the oldest nature park in Austria owned by the Liechtenstein princely family.
+There, he met sixth-grade students and praised the games as to "see nature as an overall view".
 In March 2015, he hosted delegation of Liechtenstein's Members of Parliament at Wilfersdorf Castle in Wilfersdorf.
 In August 2015, he and his wife attended a charity concert hosted by his sister-in-law Hereditary Princess Sophie at the Liechtenstein City Palace.
 The money raised was used for a joined project of Austrian and Liechtenstein Red Cross to help people in Eastern Ukraine.
 In April 2017, he and his family with other Liechtenstein princely family members visited the Vatican to meet Pope Francis.
 In September 2017, he and his sister Princess Tatjana attended the annual Liechtenstein Reception in Vienna.

 Prince Constantin initiated and hosted the Summer Rhapsody at the Liechtenstein Garden Palace in Vienna, Austria on 31 July 2020.
 In March 2022, Prince Constantin with his father and his siblings Hereditary Prince Alois and Princess Tatjana attended the opening of the exhibition "True Prince — Joseph Wenzel and His Art" at the Liechtenstein Palace.
-On 28 April 2022, Prince Constantin visited Hrušky, Czech Republic with other employees of the Prince of Liechtenstein Foundation and donated 5 million koruna to the village to restore the garden and playground of the kindergarten after destroyed by tornado.
+On 28 April 2022, Prince Constantin visited Hrušky, Czech Republic with other employees of the Prince of Liechtenstein Foundation and donated 5 million koruna to the village to restore the garden and playground of the kindergarten after they had been destroyed by a tornado.

-Marriage and family
+Personal life and death

-Prince Constantin married Countess Marie Gabriele Franziska Kálnoky de Kőröspatak civilly on 14 May 1999 in Vaduz, Liechtenstein and religiously on 18 July 1999 in Číčov, Slovakia.
-The couple have three children:
+Prince Constantin married Countess Marie Gabriele Franziska Kálnoky de Kőröspatak, a Hungarian aristocrat, in a civil ceremony on 14 May 1999 in Vaduz, Liechtenstein and in a religious ceremony on 18 July 1999 in Číčov, Slovakia.
+The couple had three children: